 Going forward, the group is reliant on the renewal/negotiation of the existing warehouse facility or the issuance of new residential mortgage backed securities in order to fund the existing mortgage loans in the RMT SPV.
-The Group's warehouse facility has been extended for a further 12 months to 30 June 2011 and there are regular discussions with the warehouse provider in relation to future maturity of the facility.
-Although there has been some improvement in credit markets during the year, there still remains a degree of uncertainty over the medium term horizon.
-It should be noted that the warehouse facility is structured so that if it is not renewed or otherwise defaults, there is only limited recourse to the Group.
+The Group's warehouse facility has been extended for a further 12 months to 30 June 2012 and there continues to be regular discussions with the warehouse provider as to the future utilisation and maturity of the facility.
+Developments across the global economy in recent months have again created volatility and a degree of uncertainty within credit markets.
+It should be noted that the warehouse facility is structured so that in the highly unlikely event it is not renewed or otherwise defaults, there is only limited recourse to the Group.
 If the warehouse facility is not renewed or otherwise defaults and the related assets are liquidated, the primary impact for the Group would be the loss of future income streams from excess spread, being the difference between the Group's mortgage rate and the cost of funds and fee income.